inab/rd-connect-user-management/README.md

 The program takes as input a configuration profile and one or more usernames.
 Those usernames are matched against `uid` and `mail` attributes in order to find the right user.
 Then a new password is generated for each user, the user is re-enabled, and an e-mail is sent to the registered e-mail address of the user.
 The program stops on the first wrong username or when it finishes.

+## Script to enable / disable a user [enable-rd-connect-user.pl](enable-rd-connect-user.pl)

+The program takes as input a configuration profile, a username and a boolean value enabling or disabling the user.
+The username is matched against `uid` and `mail` attributes in order to find the right user.
+If the user is found, it is enabled or disabled accordingly to the command line.
+The program stops on error or when it finishes.

 ## Script to send an e-mail to one, many or all the enabled RD-Connect users [send-email-rd-connect-users.pl](send-email-rd-connect-users.pl)

 This program takes as input a configuration profile, an optional UTF-8 file, the file with the message template (either in HTML or in plain text) to be sent to the users, and optionally 0 or more attachments.